 - Make sure that the organization where you perform the work is a registered non-profit agency.
 Below you will find a few resources for finding a qualified organization.

 - Make sure that someone at the organization is tracking your hours.

-- Make sure that the person supervising your work is willing to write an official letter on the organization's letterhead to verify that you completed the hours.
+- Make sure that the person supervising your work is willing to verify the completion of your hours by signing the work referral worksheet provided to you.

 - Be a dependable and appropriate worker; take pride in the work you do!
 Remember, you are in the community in lieu of being in jail.
 Remember that an organization has every right to fire you/let you go as a volunteer, no matter how urgently you need to complete your community service.
 They are under no obligation to keep you -- especially if you have missed shifts, violated policies, etc.

 - No double dipping!
-If you receive credit for the same hours for some other agency or entity, you may not submit the hours to satisy your Chelan County community service obligation.
+If you receive credit for the same hours for some other agency or entity, you may not submit the hours to satisfy your Chelan County community service obligation.

 - If you are paid or compensated in any way for the hours you perform, you may not claim them for community service.

 - It is your responsibility to make prior arrangements with each organization where you wish to volunteer.
 They may require you to interview for a volunteer position.